 He looked up.

 There was silence a moment, then rustling as he crept over to her.
 He gazed down on her, much as he had done out in the field, but this time she felt no fear.
-He lowered himself onto her and she wrapped her arms around his broad shoulders.
+He lowered himself and she wrapped her arms around his broad shoulders.

 His kiss was soft, and she giggled as his beard tickled her chin.
 He grinned, kissed harder, his tongue pushing against hers, then slipped his hands under her shirt.
 Grinda gasped as he rubbed his thumbs over her nipples, so gentle and soft, turning them hard and making her whole body erupt into goose bumps.
 Then he pushed his hand between her legs.
 She stiffened.